rutvijb10/profile-app/README.md

 yarn run:ios
 ```

-Or, if you prefer Android:
+Or, to run it on Android:
 ```
 yarn run:android
 ```